runjiali-rl/Oxford_HIC/README.md

 ## Dataset download
-Download the dataset from [Oxford_HIC](https://drive.google.com/drive/folders/1BDuUcMeaWrFD8TwgHLhFPkuAwmoHaVNQ) Or directly running the follong scripts to download meta-data and images simultianeously (make sure you have [Gdown](https://github.com/wkentaro/gdown) in your environment).
+Download the dataset from [Oxford_HIC](https://drive.google.com/drive/folders/1BDuUcMeaWrFD8TwgHLhFPkuAwmoHaVNQ) or directly running the follong scripts to download meta-data and images simultianeously (make sure you have [Gdown](https://github.com/wkentaro/gdown) in your environment).

 ```
 cd data